About Danville Gardens

 The outdoor area also known as “mum patch” is north of house 1 and is approximately 2 acres.
 All plant material is grown on the ground and is watered with our watering system.

-Danville Gardens North- This is our third location and is in the parking lot of Tractor Supply.
+Danville Gardens North- This is our second location and is in the parking lot of Tractor Supply.
 We also deliver product from our Danville Greenhouse up to this location daily.
 It is open from

-mid-April -June and Sept-October.
+May-June and Sept-October.